 Learn how LeanIX supports business continuity

-As a part of this webinar, Ryan Agar, enterprise architect for the Government of Yukon, shared how he is using the LeanIX Enterprise Architecture Suite to manage emergency response services in the midst of the COVID-19 pandemic.
+As a part of this webinar, Ryan Agar, enterprise architect for the Government of Yukon, shared how he is using the LeanIX Enterprise Architecture Management to manage emergency response services in the midst of the COVID-19 pandemic.